BankCx/FraudDetection/README.md

-# Bank of Checkmarx - Fraud Detection
+# Bank of Checkmarx - Fraud Detection (Simplified)

-This is the fraud detection application for the intentionally vulnerable Bank of Checkmarx demo application.
+This is the simplified fraud detection application for the intentionally vulnerable Bank of Checkmarx demo application.

 ## Recommended Checkmarx One Configuration
 - Criticality: 3